4305 N Garfield St # 221 Midland, TX 79705

 • Swollen and sensitive gums

 Gum inflammation is the first step toward gum disease, a common but serious oral health condition.
 As gum inflammation progresses, it can lead to painful ulcers and infections that can be difficult to treat.
-As gum inflammation slowly becomes gum disease, patients may experience:
+As gum inflammation slowly becomes periodontal disease, patients may experience the following:

 • Toothaches

-Early detection and treatment of this condition is essential for keeping gums healthy.
+Early detection and treatment of this condition is essential for keeping your gums healthy.
 Please contact our office if you have noticed any signs of gingivitis or periodontitis.
-Our dentist can easily reverse gum inflammation using deep cleaning treatments and provide you with tips for a good oral hygiene routine.
+Our dentist, Dr. Michael Courter can easily reverse gum inflammation using deep cleaning treatments.
+He can also provide you with tips for a good oral hygiene routine.

 Antibacterial Rinse

-A dentist will often prescribe antibacterial rinses to wash away harmful bacteria from the mouth.
-An antibacterial rinse will help prevent bacteria from colonizing the gum tissue and cause further gum inflammation.
+Our dentist can prescribe antibacterial rinses to wash away harmful bacteria from the mouth.
+An antibacterial rinse will help prevent bacteria from colonizing your gum tissue and cause further gum inflammation.
 This rinse is similar to a mouthwash, but you can only get it with a prescription.

 As an alternative, you can make a saltwater rinse at home.
 To create a saltwater rinse, combine half a teaspoon of salt with a cup of warm water.
 Swirl the solution around in your mouth for around 15 seconds before spitting it out.
 This is not a cure, but a great way to kill excess bacteria and help your gums heal.